 And it’s not that hard to get mindfulness and meditation started at your organization, either, thanks to apps like Headspace that provide users with customized mental training programs that can be accessed from any connected device.
 (People like LeBron James, Oprah Winfrey and LinkedIn CEO Jeff Weiner swear by it.)

 Easy and inexpensive to implement with the promise of incredible benefits, mindfulness is changing businesses of all sizes.
-Is it time your company considers giving it a whirl?
+Is it time to consider bringing more mindfulness practices into your day to day life and your business?